ravenbeutner/HyperSAT/README.md

 HyperSAT supports three basic encodings:

 - A predicate-based encoding where time steps are accessed via a _successor-predicate_ (`--predicate`),
-- A function-based encoding where time steps are accessed via a _successor-functions (`--function`),
+- A function-based encoding where time steps are accessed via a _successor-function_ (`--function`),
 - A linear integer Arithmetic (LIA)-based encoding where time-steps are modeled as natural numbers (`--lia`).

 The first two encodings assume that the LTL body of the formula is a _safety_ formula; the LIA encoding applies to arbitrary HyperLTL formulas.